So how is life in Australia different from elsewhere?

 And once you get a job, start saving for a house.
 It is not easy as prices are not cheap.
 Mortgage insurance can help, but it comes at a cost.

 Do you need to know how to apply for a credit card?
-The Credit Cards Australia page gives you some hints.
+The Credit Cards Australia pages gives you some hints.

-Australian credit cards include store cards, which are finance offers by big supermarkets such as Woolworths or Coles or department stores.
+Australian credit cards include finance offers by big supermarkets such as Woolworths or Coles or department stores.
 And there are alternatives to spending on credit.

-Read these tips on how to manage your cards and reduce your interest costs.
+Read the Credit Card Australia page for tips to manage your cards and reduce your costs.

 Australia is a big country.
 The distances here are huge.
 You need a car as soon as you arrive.